The Best Dog Food Brands Veterinarians Feed Their Own Pets

 The best dog food brands

 Every dog has its own needs, and the best diet for dogs will vary depending on size, breed, and more.
 If you just got a new pup, or your dog is refusing to eat their dinner and you’re in the market for a new brand, check out the best dog food brands below.
-If you need to replace other items for your dog as well, like toys, treats, or accessories, make sure to check out the deals for Amazon Prime Day, here are all the details you need to know about it this year.
+If you need to replace other items for your dog as well, like toys, treats, or accessories, make sure to check out the holiday sales.

 Best human-grade dog food: Lucky Dog

-Lucky dog is one of the best dog food brands for your pooch.
-Holistic house call veterinarian Patrick Mahaney, VMD, fed his dog Cardiff, a Welsh terrier, Lucky Dog because he was seeking a human-grade, cooked, whole food option.
-Cardiff suffered from immune-mediated hemolytic anemia (IMHA) and passed on when he was 11 1/2 years old, but Dr. Mahaney says Cardiff had a better quality of life by eating Lucky Dog.
-“Cardiff thrived and seemed to recover more rapidly than anticipated from his first and three subsequent IMHA episodes while eating Lucky Dog Cuisine.”
+Lucky Dog is one of the best dog food brands for your pooch.
+Holistic house-call veterinarian Patrick Mahaney, VMD, fed his dog Cardiff, a Welsh terrier, Lucky Dog because he was seeking a human-grade, cooked, whole food option.
+Cardiff suffered from immune-mediated hemolytic anemia (IMHA) and passed on when he was 11 1/2 years old, but Dr. Mahaney says Cardiff had a better quality of life by eating Lucky Dog, saying that “Cardiff thrived and seemed to recover more rapidly than anticipated from his first and three subsequent IMHA episodes while eating Lucky Dog Cuisine.”
 Dr. Mahaney has seen significant improvements in his patients with various health conditions once they transition from processed dog food to Lucky Dog Cuisine.
 Here are some of the pet products vets never buy, so you shouldn’t either.

 Best grain-free dog food: Wellness Natural Pet Food